How to Stop Being Insecure In Relationship

 To undermine this with self-criticism and denial is a form of rejection of your partner’s affection, and you may find that what has been perceived as disinterest is actually hurt and exhaustion from trying to love someone who doesn’t love him or herself.

-Our advice: Learn to take a compliment.
+Our advice: Start with learning to take a compliment.

 Your insecurities about your body, which 80% of us feel – yes, 80 percent! – maybe holding you back from receiving the affection and intimacy that your partner desperately wants to share with you, and this is a much greater issue than any minor imperfection in your body.